-Raise your hand if you’re on board with this whole ‘no shave’ trend.
-While I have yet to ditch my razor entirely, things like nicks, ingrown hairs and razor burn make it look awfully appealing.
-But I admit that summer might not be the best time to try going au naturale (one word: bikinis).
-Instead, I plan to make one last ditch effort to soothe my irritated, razor burned skin before jumping ship.
+Raise your hand if you’re on board with this whole no-shave trend.
+While I have yet to ditch my razor entirely, things like nicks, ingrown hairs, and razor burn make it awfully appealing.
+Before going au naturale I made one last-ditch effort to soothe my irritated, razor-burned skin before jumping ship.

 Soothing Razor Burn Spray

-There’s nothing more frustrating than having razor burn wreck your summer-ready skin.
-I have tried every trick in the book—exfoliating, replacing my blade, getting a good lather—but I’m still plagued by ingrown hairs and unsightly bumps whenever I shave.
+There’s nothing more frustrating than having razor burn wreck your smooth skin.
+I have tried every trick in the book—exfoliating, replacing my blade, getting a good lather—but I’m still plagued by ingrown hairs and unsightly bumps after I shave.
 Not only is it uncomfortable, but it makes me self-conscious whenever I show a bit of skin.

 Razor Burn Spray

 - Combine all ingredients in a small bowl and whisk to combine.
 Transfer the mixture to an 8-ounce spray bottle.

 - Spray liberally on the skin before and after shaving to prevent razor bumps and burn.
 If separation occurs, shake well before using.